alis-lang/alis/docs/spec.md

 - `debug` - whether building in debug mode or not.
 - `stackTrace` - only available in `$debug`.
 Gives a stack trace.
 - `err(str)` - Emits error as a compiler error
+- `writeln(T...)` - prints parameters.
+Only for debugging Alis itself.

 # Arithmetic Operations